 Here's the video's transcript, if you rather read than listen to Ben:

 Thank you so much for attending.
 We're really, really happy for you to be giving this time, so I'd better be good, right?
 So quickly, this is me.
 My name is Benjamin Niaulin.
 I just went from a SharePoint MVP to an Office 365 MVP, so that gives you a bit of how things are going inside of Microsoft, as well, in the way that they award the MVP Program.
 So if you want a contact with me, don't hesitate to contact through Twitter, through email, visit on the blog, leave a comment, I'll be more than happy to help.
 In fact, I see many, many familiar names from some of you.
 Hi, Matthew, who's been here, possibly every webinar for the last three years.
 So thanks for joining.
 I'm really hoping that it'll be valuable for you, and everyone else that's been constantly giving their support, so thank you very much.
 As always, this is obviously made possible by Sharegate.
 Sharegate is a SharePoint Migration, Management, & Reporting tool for both on-premises and Office 365.
 It's not a per-gigabyte or anything of the sort, support is included, of course.
-So what we do is we always give a discount of 10% for anyone with the coupon code.
-Don't worry.
 I'll put it at the end, and that is the last time I will be talking about Sharegate here.
 We want to explore Office 365, of course.

 Why Office 365?